 To make the smoke alarm somewhat tamper resistant, a "locking pin" has been provided in the base of the unit.
 It will help deter a child or other individual from removing the smoke alarm from the bracket.
+See

-See Figure 7.
+Figure 7.
 The following directions can install this.

-- 1. Remove the break- away locking pin from the unit by rocking pin back and forth. - 2.
-Put the smoke alarm back on the mounting bracket.
-(See section "HOW TO INSTALL YOUR SMOKE ALARM.") - 3.
-Using long-nose pliers grab the head of the locking pin and insert into hole located on the side of the smoke alarm.
+1. Remove the break- away locking pin from the unit by rocking pin back and forth.

+- 3. Using long-nose pliers grab the head of the locking pin and insert into hole located on the side of the smoke alarm.
 See Figure 8. - 4.
 The Tamper Resist feature is now installed and complete.